Skip to main content

 How long does it take to review my application?

-We aim to review all accessibility applications within 5–10 working days of receiving them.
-During busy periods (especially close to the deadline), it may take a little longer.
-You'll receive an email once your application has been reviewed, confirming which provisions have been approved.
+We aim to review all accessibility applications within 5–10 working days.
+During busy periods (especially close to the deadline), it may take a bit longer.
+You'll get an email once your application has been reviewed, confirming which provisions have been approved.

 How can I check the status of my application?

-If you haven't heard back within 10 working days, please send us a message via live chat or email office@campwildfire.co.uk with the name your application was submitted under, and we'll check for you.
+If you haven't heard back within 10 working days, drop us a message via live chat or email office@campwildfire.co.uk with the name your application was submitted under, and we'll check for you.

 How do I collect my accessibility wristband on arrival?

 When you arrive at camp, head to the Accessible Entrance Lane where the accessibility team will be based.
-Bring your Access Card or Digital Access Pass — the team will check your approved provisions and issue your accessibility wristband on the spot.
-If you've been approved for accessible parking, you'll also collect your parking pass here.
+Bring your Access Card or Digital Access Pass — the team will check your approved provisions and get your accessibility wristband sorted on the spot.
+If you've been approved for accessible parking, you'll pick up your parking pass here too.

 Has my accessible parking been confirmed?

 Accessible parking confirmation is included in the approval email you receive after your application is reviewed.
-If your email confirms accessible parking, you're all set — you'll collect your parking pass at the Accessible Entrance Lane when you arrive.
-If you're unsure, get in touch and we'll check for you.
+If your email confirms accessible parking, you're all set — just collect your parking pass at the Accessible Entrance Lane when you arrive.
+Not sure?
+Get in touch with our team and we'll check for you.

 Can I use a CPAP machine in the General Campsite?